ahives/HareDu3/docs/broker-overview-get.md

-# Get Broker System Overview
+# Get Broker Overview

-The Broker API allows you to get broker system overview of the RabbitMQ broker.
+The Broker API allows you to get broker overview of the RabbitMQ broker.
 To do so is pretty simple with HareDu 4.

 ```c#
 var result = await _services.GetService<IBrokerFactory>()